Psycadelik/consoletvs/readme.md

 hack away!! :)

-visit erik.cat/projects/Charts/docs to view the documentation and how to extend the charts further
+visit erik.cat/projects/Charts/docs to view the documentation and how to extend the charts further.